sparsity-group/sparsity-group.github.io/_people/rahul.md

 teaser: >
   Rahul Parhi is an assistant professor of Electrical and Computer Engineering (ECE) at UCSD, which he joined in 2024.
 Previously, he was a postdoctoral researcher at the École Polytechnique Fédérale de Lausanne (EPFL) from 2022 to 2024.
 He obtained his Ph.D. in 2022 at the University of Wisconsin–Madison and completed his undergraduate studies at the University of Minnesota, Twin Cities in 2018.
+His research lies at the interface between functional analysis, signal processing, machine learning, nonparametric statistics, and optimization.

 profile:
   name: Rahul Parhi